Many small businesses and freelancers can benefit from the liability protection and tax advantages of forming a Limited Liability Company (LLC).

 What are the disadvantages of an LLC?

-The downsides to operating an LLC are costs and more administrative responsibility.
+The downsides to operating an LLC are the extra costs and more administrative responsibility.
 LLCs are pricier to operate due to factors like corporate banking fees and taxes.
 LLC owners must also pay additional attention to keeping personal and business records separate, something which isn’t a requirement for sole proprietorships.

-LLCs cater to different business needs, however, this doesn’t mean LLCs are disadvantageous compared to other business structures.
+LLCs cater to different business needs.
+However, this doesn’t mean LLCs are disadvantageous compared to other business structures.

 Does an LLC protect you from being sued personally?

 Owners are protected from personal liability when operating an LLC, so the owner’s personal assets and funds are protected.
 In special instances of misconduct of company funds or fraud, LLC owners can be sued.
 However, this is determined by the individual circumstances of the act.